Reversible Transit Circle

 This telescope was for a long time the only active transit instrument in the Southern Hemisphere.

 - Designed by David Gill.
-Became the pattern for most transit circles made since.
+Became the model for most transit circles made since.

 - This telescope was in continuous use for observing the planets and selected stars to provide a fundamental system of star positions which is the observational basis of dynamic astronomy, accurate geodesy and of the determination of stellar motions.